Amish Granola Recipe

 Spread the granola onto a large cookie sheet pan or two 9 x 13 cake pans.
-And bake at 275 degrees for approximately 1 1/2 hours or desired doneness.
+Then bake at 275 degrees for approximately 1 1/2 hours or the desired doneness.
 Stir occasionally to roast evenly.

 My Second Homemade Granola Cereal Recipe

 The granola that my mom made at home is not quite as healthy as my sugar-free granola recipe.
 And I prefer the sugar-free granola cereal, but my boys don't care for the honey vanilla granola recipe with nuts.

 They prefer the Amish butterscotch granola recipe that my mom used.
 So, I make both kinds, and I'm sharing both recipes with you today.